-• Are teams delivering working software to at least some subset of real users every iteration (including the first) and gathering feedback? (alt: every two weeks) - Is there a product charter that lays out the mission and strategic goals?
+• Are teams delivering working software to at least some subset of real users every iteration (including the first) and gathering feedback? (alt: every two weeks)

+- Is there a product charter that lays out the mission and strategic goals?
 Do all members of the team understand both, and are they able to see how their work contributes to both? - Is feedback from users turned into concrete work items for sprint teams on timelines shorter than one month? - Are teams empowered to change the requirements based on user feedback? - Are teams empowered to change their process based on what they learn? - Is the full ecosystem of your project agile?
 (Agile programming teams followed by linear, bureaucratic deployment is a failure.)

-For a team working on agile, the answer to all of these questions should be "yes".
+For a team working on agile, the answer to all of these questions should be "yes."

-More information on some of the features of DoD software programs are included in Appendix A (DIB Ten Commandments on Software), Appendix B (DIB Ten Metrics for Software), and Appendix C (DIB Do's and Don'ts of Software).
+More information on some of the features of DoD software programs are included in the DIB's "Ten Commandments of Software," the DIB's "Metrics for Software Development," and the DIB's "Do's and Don'ts of Software."